 Turkeys Before Thanksgiving

 Warren Buffett is skeptical of “history-based models”.
-Nassim Taleb has been banging his drum about this for years.
+This is what Nassim Taleb has been banging his drum about for years.
 There’s a certain type of uncertainty which cannot be measured or tamed.
 Here’s how John Maynard Keynes put it, way back in 1937:

 The game of roulette is not subject, in this sense, to uncertainty… The sense in which I am using the term is that in which the prospect of a European war is uncertain, or the price of copper and the rate of interest twenty years hence, or the obsolescence of a new invention…About these matters, there is no scientific basis on which to form any calculable probability whatsoever.
 We simply do not know!

 No-one can predict the inherently unpredictable.
 All the prior data might produce a lovely trendline that can be extrapolated out forever, but a single high-impact event makes a mockery of the whole exercise.
 From the Barbell Strategy for Investing: